appility/scroll-tracker/ReadMe.md

 ### npm

-For use with React and JavaScript bundlers like Webpack or Rollup:
+For use with React and JavaScript bundlers like Webpack or Rollup.
+You can install the package from npm:

 ```bash
 npm install @appility/scrolltracker